 Conclusion

-Estates that are less than £2 million pound can benefit from the nil rate band.
+Estates that are less than 2 million pounds can benefit from the residence nil rate band.
 This will result in a significant reduction in the inheritance property tax.
 However, large estates whose value exceeds the threshold will not gain significant benefits from RNRB.

-The nil rate will reduce by a pound for every two pounds in excess of two million.
+The nil rate will be reduced by a pound for every two pounds over two million.
 This means there will be no relief during the first year (2017/18) in case the property value is more than £2.2 million.
-This value will rise to £2.35 million in 2021/22.
+This value will rise to £2.35 million in 2021/22 and so on to 2024/25

 To review your arrangements for the transfer of your property after death, you should contact experienced chartered accountants in Wimbledon and London.
 A certified accountant will revise the plan to gain the most from RNRB for your estate.